rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 ### Analysis phase:

+To analyze the load test results, consider the following items:

-First, compare the baseline load and the representative load.
+- Compare the baseline load and the representative load.
 Depending on the options available, you can analyze AWR reports and compare OEM data for various load situations.

-Look for the peaks in CPU and memory usage, SQL response time, and throughput.
+- Look for the peaks in CPU and memory usage, SQL response time, and throughput.
 Confirm that the peaks are within the permissible limits.

-If you used Oracle Database Replay for simulating load, use this [document](https://docs.oracle.com/database/121/RATUG/GUID-3E9AA9F2-B37B-4E03-9E00-FEB0A141631E.htm#RATUG159) to analyze the workloads.
+- If you used Oracle Database Replay for simulating load, use this [document](https://docs.oracle.com/database/121/RATUG/GUID-3E9AA9F2-B37B-4E03-9E00-FEB0A141631E.htm#RATUG159) to analyze the workloads.

-If you used OATS for capture and reply, use this [document](https://docs.oracle.com/cd/E25294_01/doc.920/e15484/oltchap6.htm#CEGEIEDF) to analyze the test results.
+- If you used OATS for capture and reply, use this [document](https://docs.oracle.com/cd/E25294_01/doc.920/e15484/oltchap6.htm#CEGEIEDF) to analyze the test results.

-If you used the HammerDB tool, use this [document](http://www.hammerdb.com/document.html).
+- If you used the HammerDB tool, use this [document](http://www.hammerdb.com/document.html).

-Based on your analysis of the metrics, you can decide whether to go live with your planned changes or to adjust your plan.
+- Based on your analysis of the metrics, you can decide whether to go live with your planned changes or to adjust your plan.

 ### Conclusion